Chimpanzee habituation

 Qualifications/Experience:

-ideal opportunity for individuals with a Bachelor's or Masters degree who are
+This job presents the ideal opportunity for individuals with a Bachelor's or Masters degree who are hoping to go on into postgraduate research but require field-experience.

 Salary/funding:

-position, volunteers are eligible for consideration in long-term partly-funded
+This is a volunteer position, volunteers are eligible for consideration in long-term partly-funded positions after a 4-month trial period.

-internship/volunteer positions (travel, meals, lodging):
+Support provided for internship/volunteer positions (travel, meals, lodging):

 Term of Appointment:

-Jan 2013 - ongoing;
+Jan 2013 - ongoing; minimum 4-months on site

 Application Deadline: